BBC Select (1992–1995): BBC Select

 Corporate companies also took advantage of the service.
 In 1992 and 1993 Cable & Wireless used BBC Select to broadcast highlights of their annual general meeting (AGM).
 The first broadcast, of their 1992 AGM, was the first time in the UK that a company AGM had been televised.
 These highlights were broadcast unencrypted.
+The Royal College of Nursing started airing unencrypted programmes once a week in June 1992 aiming at nurses.